-The Ameraucana is a most unique chicken among its peers.
+The Ameraucana is a unique chicken among its peers.

-In this article we will explore the Ameraucana’s temperament, egg laying, color varieties and more.
+This article will explore Ameraucana’s temperament, egg-laying, color varieties, and more.

 Ameraucana Appearance and Temperament

-The Ameraucana is usually sociable with its’ own kind and usually sits in the middle of the pecking order, it also enjoys human contact and interactions, most folks say it is a very smart and predator savvy bird.
+The Ameraucana is usually sociable with its’ own kind and usually sits in the middle of the pecking order.

 The Ameraucana was accepted to the American Poultry Association in 1984.
-There is also a bantam Ameraucana which was accepted by the American Bantam Association in 1979.
+There is also a bantam Ameraucana which the American Bantam Association accepted in 1979.

-The Ameraucana has a pea comb which is red as are the wattles.
+The Ameraucana has a red pea comb, as are the wattles.
 Wattles are on the small side or can be non-existent.

 Eyes are a reddish bay color.

 Ameraucanas have both beards and muffs.
-It can be difficult to differentiate between the muffs and beard, but on close inspection it should be clearer to see.
+It can be difficult to differentiate between the muffs and beard, but it should be clearer to see close inspection.